Chris Cole (linebacker)

-Chris Cole (born October 3, 2005) is an American college football linebacker for the Georgia Bulldogs of the Southeastern Conference (SEC).
+Christopher Cole (born October 3, 2005) is an American college football linebacker for the Georgia Bulldogs of the Southeastern Conference (SEC).

-High school career
+Early life

 Cole attended Salem High School in Salem, Virginia.
 As a junior, he recorded 76 tackles and 11 tackles-for-loss.
 A four-star recruit and one of the top-rated players in the state of Virginia, Cole committed to play college football at the University of Georgia over offers from Miami, Penn State, and Tennessee.

 College career

 As a true freshman, Cole totaled 16 tackles and two fumble recoveries, being named to the SEC All-Freshman Team.
 Entering the 2025 season, Cole is expected to earn a bigger role in the Bulldogs defense.